drunkenboat-darkdomain/drunkenboat-darkdomain.github.io/pages/about.md

 # This is Tingyu Liu

-BFU urban planning '23/ Data scientist wanna be.
+BFU urban planning '23 / Data engineer wanna be

-Into GIS/ space syntax
+Into GIS and space syntax

-Metalhead/ Nihilist
+Metalhead / Nihilist